kysely

 In a single call you can add a single column/expression or multiple columns/expressions.

 Single column/expression calls can have 1-2 arguments.
-The first argument is the expression to order by (optionally including the direction) while the second optional argument is the direction (asc or desc).
+The first argument is the expression to order by, while the second optional argument is the direction (asc or desc), a callback that accepts and returns an OrderByItemBuilder or an expression.

 Single column/expression per call: